 With one single purchase, your money will be spread across all of the companies within the basket.
 For example, the S&P 500 is a very popular ETF.
 It contains the largest 500 companies in the US (see below).

 So, if you were to invest in an S&P 500 ETF, you’d own a tiny piece of all 500 companies.

 Yes, you read that correctly.

 It’s possible for everyday yachties like you or me to invest, with very little money, and own a tiny sliver of Facebook, Microsoft, Paypal, Starbucks and 496 other huge companies.

 Look up again, over 500 companies.
-This, my friends, is diversity and the definition of not putting all your eggs in one basket.
+This, my friends, is diversification and although you’re putting your eggs into one basket, its a big basket.

 Your investing portfolio does not rely on one stock, it relies on 500.
-This is just one example, other indexes contain thousands of companies.
+This is just one example, other ETFs, like this one, contain thousands of companies.

-This diversity protects you against the downsides of one stock shitting the bed as you have 499 other to pick up the slack.
+This diversification protects you against the downsides of one stock shitting the bed, as you have 499 other to pick up the slack.

 Even better, the fees are so low (as little as 0.05%) due to the physical absence of an advisor moving your money around for you.
 It’s all done through complicated algorithms and computers yet research has shown passive investing actually outperforms active investing, strange huh.

 Passive investing has revolutionized the investing industry allowing everyday people to invest without the need for financial advisors or expert level knowledge.